paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-043-public-transportation-programs-for-national-park-system-areas.md

 ### Statutory Notes

 Section, Pub.
 L. 95–344, title III, § 306, Aug.
 15, 1978, 92 Stat.
-480, related to authorization of appropriations; availability of amounts.
+480, related to authorizations of appropriations for fiscal years 1979 to 1981 and availability of amounts.